-Classic Tex-Mex beef fajita tacos made with juicy steak that's been marinated for hours in chilies, herbs, and lime, is grilled and served with vibrant veggies and all your favorite toppings.
+Easy fajita tacos made with juicy steak that's been marinated in chilies, herbs, and lime, is grilled and served with vibrant veggies and all your favorite toppings for a classic Tex-Mex dinner.
+Serve up in a bowl of cilantro lime rice, and top with guacamole, and a yummy pico de gallo!

 This post may contain Affiliate Links.
 Please see my Full Disclosure Policy for more details.